apify/crawlee-python/docs/quick-start/index.md

 :::tip

-If you want to change the storage directory, you can set the `CRAWLEE_LOCAL_STORAGE_DIR` environment variable to your preferred path.
+If you want to change the storage directory, you can set the `CRAWLEE_STORAGE_DIR` environment variable to your preferred path.

 :::